Biodiversity and Tropical Rainforests

 What problems are associated with the decline of biodiversity in the tropical rainforest?

-There are a number of issues associated with the decline of biodiversity in the tropical rainforest including:
+There are a range of issues associated with the decline of biodiversity in the tropical rainforest, including:

 • plant and animal species may become extinct before they are even discovered.

-• over 25% of all medicines originate from the rainforest and over 2000 have anti-cancer properties.
-Given that only 1% of plants in the rainforest have been tested for their medicinal qualities the decline in biodiversity will have limit future medical research and development.
+• over 25% of all medicines originate from the rainforest, and over 2000 have anti-cancer properties.
+Given that only 1% of plants in the rainforest have been tested for their medicinal qualities, the decline in biodiversity will limit future medical research and development.

 • the decline in biodiversity will have a negative impact on indigenous people as they will struggle to survive.